lacastar/finisher/README.md

 Disclaimer:

+- Brave browser seems to have problems with Firebase login, you must set "All cookies allowed" under Brave shields
 - Some authorization checking is missing, the UI/UX is definitely lacking, and please don't start on the code quality, a clean up is on schedule very soon.
 - The BSI (futanet.hu) Oracle was reverse engineered, so it can stop working any time, since I am not associated with them in any way, so probably they won't notify me before changing anything.
 - The medal claim transaction will be signed in the cloud function, soon...